gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 96 — Stay Updated: متابعة مجال AI المتغيّر
+### Day 96 — Stay Updated: Following a Fast-Moving Field

-الـ AI يتغيّر كل يوم. تعلّم كيف تتابع آخر الأخبار والأبحاث.
+AI changes every day.
+Learn how to follow the latest news and research consistently.

 **`Learning`**